EMODnet/EMODnet-Biology-Biomass-Weighted-Fish-Functional-Feeding-Traits-for-the-Northeast-Atlantic-1997-2020/README.md

 ## Data series

-{{We draw on a fish stomach content data collation spanning the North Atlantic shelf seas, with important contributions from the Baltic, Barents and Norwegian Seas in the Arctic Ocean (Thompson et al., 2024)https://doi.org/10.14466/CefasDataHub.149).
+We draw on a fish stomach content data collation spanning the North Atlantic shelf seas, with important contributions from the Baltic, Barents and Norwegian Seas in the Arctic Ocean (Thompson et al., 2024)https://doi.org/10.14466/CefasDataHub.149).
 This collation contains observations from 944,129 fish stomachs collected between 1836 – 2020, representing 14,196 unique interactions between 227 predator species and 2158 prey taxa.
 These data were sourced from a combination of previously published and unpublished data including DAPSTOM (Pinnegar, 2019), ICES Year of the Stomach (Daan, 1981; ICES, 1997), the Northeast US continental shelf (Smith & Link, 2010), Northern Spanish shelf (Arroyo et al., 2017), Gulf of Cadiz (Torres et al., 2013), Swedish-, Icelandic-, Norwegian, French- (Cachera et al., 2017; Timmerman et al., 2020; Travers-Trolet, 2017; Verin, 2018) and German-led surveys (e.g., FishNet, https://www.nationalpark-wattenmeer.de/wissensbeitrag/fishnet/; BioConsult, 2023).
 Data for the biomass of fish species and size classes are available from multiple surveys using the ICES database of trawl surveys (DATRAS) once quality-controlled and standardised following procedures detailed in Greenstreet and Moriarty (2017).
 We use the otter trawl survey data for the Northeast Atlantic shelf seas collected between 1997–2020 originally published on DATRAS but processed by Lynam & Ribeiro (2022).
 Catch records by taxonomic group and by size class (length categories) in terms of biomass and numbers of fish standardised to the area swept by the haul.
 To demonstrate how biomass-weighted axis scores were generated, we provide some example survey data from the Greater North Sea collected for the International Otter Trawl Survey Quarter 1 between January to March in 2020 (‘example_survey_data.csv’).
 We provide taxonomic information for the survey data (‘trawl survey taxa.csv’) needed to append the feeding trait data.
 We also provide a link to the published feeding guild data (‘feeding guilds.csv’; https://data.cefas.co.uk/view/21771).